navanchauhan/navanchauhan.github.io/Content/posts/2021-06-25-Blog2Twitter-P1.md

 				tweets.append(line)
 ```

-Every status update using tweepy has an id attached to it, for the next tweet in the thread, it add that ID while calling the function.
+Every status update using tweepy has an id attached to it, for the next tweet in the thread, it adds that ID while calling the function.

-For every tweet fragment, it also append 1/n.
+For every tweet fragment, it also appends 1/n.

 ```python
 for idx, tweet in enumerate(tweets):